keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-If your context is an applicative, it is thus also a functor with no extra work.
+If your context is an applicative, then it is also a functor with no extra work.
 But you can always provide your own implementation of `map()` if it makes sense to.

-## Validation as a use-case for applicatives
+## Validation as a use case

 Let's walk through my favorite usage of applicatives: validation.
-When we construct a `User` from data that we receive from an external source, such as a form or API, we can use `ap()` to lift `User`'s constructor into a validation context and apply it to validated arguments.
+When constructing a `User` from data that we receive from an external source, such as a form or API, we can use `ap()` to lift `User`'s curried constructor into a validation context and apply it to validated arguments.
 If all arguments are valid, then we should receive a validation context containing a valid `User`.
 If any arguments are invalid, then we should receive an invalid context with all reasons for validation failure.

 Here is the definition for `User`: